Renewables

 Published by

-The US government’s Energy Information Administration (EIA) predicting that more than 80 gigawatts (GW) of utility-scale solar, wind, and battery storage will be added in the next year, while total fossil fuel and nuclear power capacity will fall by almost 5 GW.
+The US government’s Energy Information Administration (EIA) is predicting that more than 80 gigawatts (GW) of utility-scale solar, wind, and battery storage will be added nationally in the next year, while total fossil fuel and nuclear power capacity will fall by almost 5 GW.

 It’s relatively likely that US president Donald Trump has never heard of the EIA, a semi-independent agency under the country’s department of energy (DoE) and the nation’s “premier” source for impartial energy information.

 If he had heard of it, he’d likely have dissolved it in its entirety by now.
-In the meantime, the EIA continues to collect, analyse, and disseminate what it promises is “independent and impartial” energy information in an effort to “promote sound policymaking, efficient markets, and public understanding of energy.
+In the meantime, the EIA continues to collect, analyse, and disseminate what it promises is “independent and impartial” energy information in an effort to “promote sound policymaking, efficient markets, and public understanding of energy.”

 Its most recent ‘Electricity Power Monthly’ predicts that more than 80 GW of new utility-scale solar, wind, and battery storage generating capacity – more than the existing capacity on Australia’s entire electricity grid – will be added in the US between March 1, 2026, and February 28, 2027.